-Usually, the information is listed together with the domain name – just click on the section that says “manage domains”, or something similar.
+Usually, the information is listed together with the domain name – click on the section that says “manage domains” or something similar.

 If you can’t find the document root, check out your hosting company’s knowledge base.
 And if that doesn’t help, reach out to their support team.

 The next hurdle is accessing the directory through FTP.
-You need to use an FTP account that has permission to access the WordPress installation folder.
+You need to use an FTP account with permission to access the WordPress installation folder.
 FTP accounts can be set up to only access certain areas of the filesystem (for security).

 Usually, your hosting service comes with a pre-built FTP account that can access all your directories and files.